Characterizations of Pseudolinear and Semi-strictly Quasilinear Functions: On semi strict ly quasi linear and pseudolinear functions

 \begin{definition} A function $f$, defined on a convex set, is called semistrictly quasilinear iff it is both semistrictly quasiconvex and semistrictly quasiconcave. \end{definition}

 \begin{proposition}[\cite{kar67}] Let $\f$ be a radially lower semicontinuous semistrictly quasiconvex function.
 Then $f$ is quasiconvex. \end{proposition}

 \begin{proposition} Let $S$ be a convex set, included in some open convex set $\Gamma$ in a Banach space $\E$.
 Suppose that $f$ is a continuous function, which is pseudolinear on $S$.
-Then $f$ is both semistrictly quasiconvex and semistrictly quasiconcave. \end{proposition} \begin{proof} The claim follows directly from the definition of semistrict quasiconvexity and Theorem \ref{pl-th3}. \end{proof}
+Then $f$ is both semistrictly quasiconvex and semistrictly quasiconcave. \end{proposition} \begin{proof} The claim follows directly from the known theorem that every pseudoconvex function is semistrictly quasiconvex. \end{proof}

 \begin{lemma} A function $f$ defined on a Banach space $\E$ is both semistrictly quasiconvex and semistrictly quasiconcave if and only if the following implication holds